 Lastly, I learned to treat your partner as a best friend first, then a husband/wife.
 We tend to treat our friends better than our partners most of the time.
 We want to go out with friends and laugh and have fun.
 Personally, I spent most of the time arguing about disciplining the kids, lack of sleep, who gets more time, and who will pick the kids up from daycare with Howie than anything else.
 It’s soul sucking and it’s exhausting.
 And when I am exhausted and mentally drained, I suck as a mom and I definitely suck more at being a wife.

 From my own personal experience, a strategy that Howie and I are both involved in is couples therapy.
-Maintaining a romantic relationship/marriage while having kids, especially when they are so young can be difficult and draining.
+Maintaining a romantic relationship/marriage while having kids, especially when they are so young and close together in age can be difficult and draining.
 You can either be a team or you can be enemies and a lot of couples aren’t strong enough to make it through.
-The resentment can build up over the years as you settle with this person and the chaos and it compresses until you just can’t take it anymore.
+The resentment can build up over the years as you settle with this person and it compresses until you just can’t take it anymore.
 NO couple is perfect and everyone has their own shit, but if you really dig deep and ask if your relationship is growing or dying (Thank you Dave and Rachel Hollis), then you probably have a good idea where you stand in the marriage.
 As human beings, especially in this day and age, we are all wired to think we have to control the chaos and everything needs to be compartmentalized and perfect, but in reality, we need to learn to embrace the chaos.
 Life isn’t supposed to be orderly and quiet.
 And when you have kids, the last thing life can be is orderly and quiet.
 So if you recognize you need help, seek out a couples counselor; I prefer a doctor with a lot of experience because Howie and I together are fifty shades of hot mess.
 This can be part of your weekly review or quarterly review.
 Make it priority because you don’t want the relationship to drown- you want to battle the seasons of chaos together as a team.

 If your relationship is worth it and you truly want to spend forever with this person, commit to speaking their language- with the expectation of it not being reciprocated.
 Honestly, most couples don’t speak the same language and that’s why so many couples get divorced or break up.
 We get on such a euphoric high in the beginning of romantic relationships that once we settle into the relationship, that in love shit goes right out the window.
 Treat the relationship like a person.
 Sounds weird, but try to treat it like you would treat yourself.
 Water it and let it grow.
 Make sure it’s growing and not dying.

 I am no expert at relationships AT ALL and Howie and I need help, but join us in this journey.
 Don’t worry, as I type this he is downstairs in his workaholic state of mind and I am upstairs half naked in bed writing this.
 We have a ways to go, but I want to be a better wife and I want our relationship to grow instead of die.
 I have written so many blog posts on how important self-care is.
-Treat the relationship the same way.
+Treat the relationship the same way!

 Be better together.
 And if that’s not enough, do it for your kids.
 They watch how you interact and this will impact them the rest of their life.
 Marriage is hard ass work, but it’s worth it.